220.127.116.11 The (Options) File Locations Tab

 ASCII File Type Controls

-This list box displays the ASCII file descriptions that display in the Files of Type drop-down lists when Origin imports ASCII files.
+This list box displays the ASCII file descriptions that display in the Files of Type drop-down lists when Origin imports ASCII files by Data: Import from File menu.

 Click the buttons to add/edit/delete a file description.